rak-shi/insurance-claims-agent/Outputs.md

   "reasoning": "Standard processing applicable."
 }
 ```
-Explanation
+### ✅ Explanation

-All mandatory FNOL fields were successfully extracted
+- All mandatory FNOL fields were successfully extracted

-No missing fields detected during validation
+- No missing fields detected during validation

-Claim does not meet fast-track, injury, or investigation criteria
+- Claim does not meet fast-track, injury, or investigation criteria

-Routed to Standard Claims Queue using deterministic rules
+- Routed to **Standard Claims Queue** using deterministic rules